RuolinZheng08/renpy-chess-engine/README.md

 - [Creating a Basic Chess AI Using Python](http://blog.mbuffett.com/creating-a-basic-chess-ai-using-python/)
 - [Simple Chess AI Step by Step](https://medium.freecodecamp.org/simple-chess-ai-step-by-step-1d55a9266977)
 - [Building a Simple Chess AI](https://byanofsky.com/2017/07/06/building-a-simple-chess-ai/)

-#
-### TODOs
-More features that I may find time to do in the future:
-- castling, en passant, promotion
-- allowing the player to choose whether to play as `Black` or `White` in *Player vs. Computer*